Connecticut Chocolate Trail

 In 1964 John & Helen Fascia began making candy in their Waterbury, CT home to supplement John’s work in a local factory.
 With three young daughters helping out, Fascia’s Chocolates became the family’s full time passion and eventually moved the business out of their home.
 Almost half a century later, the entire Fascia family still makes all products in-house and in small batches to ensure the highest quality and freshness possible.
 With over 100 varieties of chocolates, fudge, peanut brittle, molded novelties and much more, chocolate lovers will be sure to find something that they will call their favorite.
 Connecticut Magazine's "Best Chocolates" of 2012, Fascia's also offers Kids BIrthday Parties, Truffle Making Classes, Group Tours, Workshops and Private Events.

 Truffles, truffles and more truffles!
-Rich in history and heritage, H. Mangels follows in the tradition of its store owner’s great-grandfather, Henry Mangels, who owned a candy store in the Flatbush section of Brooklyn in the 1890s with truffles made using only the purest ingredients: chocolate, butter, heavy cream and liqueur.
-The truffles are hand-made from start to finish, and come in a variety of flavors including Grand Marnier, Double Dutch Chocolate, Dooley’s Toffe, Chambord and Espresso, to name a few.
+Rich in history and heritage, H. Mangels follows in the tradition of its store owner’s great-grandfather, Henry Mangels, who owned a candy store in the East New York section of Brooklyn in the 1890s with truffles made using only the purest ingredients: chocolate, butter, heavy cream and liqueur.
+The truffles are hand-made from start to finish, and come in a variety of flavors including Grand Marnier, Double Dutch Chocolate, Chambord and Espresso, to name a few.
 Make sure to sign up for the Truffle of the Month while you’re here!
 H. Mangels does not use any preservatives or artificial flavors, and offers a variety of sugar-free products as well.
 H. Mangels is located inside Villa Gourmet, a scheese and specialty food shop.